 No, Google supports some other meta tags.
 This meta tags page documents more info on several meta tags that we do use.
 An example, they sometimes use the “description” meta tag as the text for search results snippets, as this screen shot shows:

 Will Google ever use Keyword meta tags again?

 Google could use this information in the future, but it’s very unlikely.
 Google has ignored the keywords meta tag for years.
-If you have a WordPress site you may have noticed that “Keywords” is not even included in WordPress.
+If you have a WordPress site you may have noticed that “Keywords” is not even included in WordPress webpage.
 And WordPress is the most popular and widely used CMS at the moment.